jonscrp/Air-Quality-Sensor/README.md

 ## Diagram 🔦
 <img src="images/Comm Sensor Lab V2.0 diagram.png">

-## Getting-Started💡
+## Getting Started💡
 For instructions on getting started with Arduino and setting up the necessary libraries and packages for the Air Quality Sensor, take a look at our guide:
 <a href="https://docs.google.com/document/d/16o8Np3GaZfSjQlxNWIgi12ycb2CosCJ2blwEGiTplbA/edit?usp=sharing" target="_blank">Installing Arduino and Getting Started</a>

 ## Using GitHub 🐈‍⬛🐙
-If you are new to Github, check out our guide
+If you are new to Github, check out our guide:
 <a href="https://docs.google.com/document/d/16o8Np3GaZfSjQlxNWIgi12ycb2CosCJ2blwEGiTplbA/edit?usp=sharing" target="_blank">Downloading CSL AQS code from Github</a>

 ## HTTP-Request-to-Google-Spreadsheet 🌐
-The Air Quality Sensor can post data in real-time to a spreadsheet online through HTTP methods!
+The Air Quality Sensor can post data in (almost) real-time to a spreadsheet online through HTTP methods!

-For instructions on getting the AQS connected with a Google Spreadsheet, take a look at our guide
+For instructions on getting the AQS connected with a Google Spreadsheet, take a look at our guide:
 <a href="https://docs.google.com/document/d/1yNolfJr7s9rs_ewV7vN-bUsllEiPPxo2xeQbsmszQKE/edit?usp=sharing" target="_blank">HTTP Posting to Google Spreadsheet</a>
+In our guide we prove a template specifically for the Air Quality Sensor that you can use that comes the additional Google Script code
 ## Versions 🛠
 ### Air-Quality-Sensor-V2.1
 This is our latest version of our Air Quality Sensor.
 The code on this page is the latest code.